Zapper-fi/studio-docs/docs/tutorial/4-create-token-fetcher.md

 # Create a token fetcher

+In the Zapper API, a `TokenFetcher` class dynamically lists a single group of `AppToken` typed objects.
+You can see more information [here](../concepts/app-tokens.md).

 ## Generate a token fetcher

 Our codegen utilities will automatically generate the boilerplate for a token fetcher.
 Run `pnpm studio create-token-fetcher pickle`.
 When prompted for the group, select `jar`, and when prompted for the network, select `ethereum`.